vgkits/corequest/README.md

     yield "Press enter to restart the game "
 ```

-More examples of text games written in CoRequest are at http://play.vgkits.org
+You can play some text games written in CoRequest hosted in our web console at http://play.vgkits.org

+Source code of the playable examples is at https://github.com/vgkits/corequest/blob/master/src/vgkits/console/examples/

+CoRequest's web paradigm can also be used by experienced developers for rapid prototyping of web-based UIs in concurrent Micropython embedded systems.

 # Core Principles